Solar Panel Cost Guide in Philadelphia, PA (2023 Update)

 EcoWatch's Philadelphia, PA Solar Cost FAQs

-Solar panels can potentially eliminate your electricity bills depending on your location and how much sunlight your home gets.
-Even if it doesn't get rid of them completely, you can save a lot of money on your bills, about $814.92 per year.
+Solar panels can potentially eliminate your electricity bills depending on where you’re located and the efficiency of your system.
+Even if it doesn’t get rid of them completely, you can save a lot of money on your bills, about $814.92 per year.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.